Tun Abdul Jamil

 Laksamana Tun Abdul Jamil Paduka Raja was a Malay warrior of the Johor Sultanate.
 He played a major role in trying to wrest Malacca from Portuguese control.

-Laksamana Tun Jamil and Portuguese Melaka
+Laksamana Tun Jamil and Portuguese Malacca

-Sultan Abdullah also known as Raja Bongsu was the de facto ruler of Johor during the reign of Sultan Alauddin Riayat Shah III al-Mansur.
-The Johor Sultanate made contact with the Dutch East India Company when the Dutch made several visits to Johor; Jacob Van Heemsberk in 1602, Jacob Pietersz Van Enkhuijen in 1603 and Admiral Wijb An Wijck Mei in 1604.
-Sultan Abdullah made a pact with the Dutch to attack the Portuguese in Melaka and retake the city, putting it under Malay rule.
+In the early 17th century, Sultan Abdullah (also known as Raja Bongsu) was the de facto ruler of Johor during the reign of Sultan Alauddin Riayat Shah III (r.
+1597–1615).
+The Johor Sultanate made contact with the Dutch East India Company when the Dutch made several visits to Johor: Jacob Van Heemsberk in 1602, Jacob Pietersz Van Enkhuijen in 1603 and Admiral Wijb An Wijck Mei in 1604.
+Sultan Abdullah made a pact with the Dutch to attack the Portuguese Malacca and retake the city, putting it under Malay rule.